gamename/raspberry-pi-iot-cat-doorbell/README.md

 # Construction

-# STEP 1: Raspberry Pi (RPi) Initial Configuration
+# STEP 1: Raspberry Pi Initial Configuration

 1. Load the operating system.
 See the procedure [here](https://youtu.be/u8bbp79haN4)<br>
    NOTE: Install the new *64-bit* version of the operating system.<br>